(2025)

 Each track begins as a handwritten song – usually a voice memo or demo – then moves through short, iterative runs with AI tools.
 The final versions are recorded to physical cassette tapes with custom J-cards.
 The back of each J-card includes handwritten prompts and notes from the AI runs, making the process visible without foregrounding it.

-Posters & Web Animation
+Posters to Web Animation

 Every tape has a corresponding poster.
 On the wall and on the website, the posters function as the primary visual entry point.
 In the gallery, they are static prints.
 Online, the same images animate when a visitor pauses on them, then lead to a page where the cassette box shrinks into an interactive tape with Side A / Side B toggles and a play/pause button.